Having a flavorful and delicious coffee drink that you’ve prepared in the comfort of your home is a great way to treat yourself.

 Of course, if you don’t have such a hand frother, you can simply use a whisk.

 How to make a Plant-based hot or iced Pumpkin Spice Latte: Directions

 To make a Vegan Pumpkin Spice Latte do the following:

-- Mix the pre-heated plant-based milk with the pumpkin puree, pumpkin pie spice, and the vanilla syrup.
+- Pour the milk into a saucepan and add the pumpkin puree, pumpkin pie spice, and the vanilla syrup.

 By adding the espresso last, you will create a nice layered look.